Shelby County, Tennessee: Shelby County Courthouse

 The Shelby County Courthouse, in Memphis on Adams Avenue between North 2nd and North 3rd streets, was designed by James Gamble Rogers and completed in 1909.
 This neoclassical pile features a long portico topped by a cornice supported by massive Ionic columns.
 The ambitious sculptural program designed by J. Massey Rhind includes the pediment groups, Canon Law, Roman Law, Statutory Law, Civil Law and Criminal Law.
 Female allegorical figures can be found on the north facade cornice representing Integrity, Courage, Mercy, Temperance, Prudence and Learning.
 Flanking the main entrances are over-life-sized seated figures embodying Wisdom, Justice, Liberty, Authority, Peace and Prosperity.

-It is by far the state's largest courthouse.
+It is, by far, the state's largest courthouse.
 The courthouse was featured in the movie The Silence of the Lambs as the place where Dr. Hannibal Lecter was held and escapes custody.

 The courthouse is included in the Adams Avenue Historic District, listed on the National Register of Historic Places.

 Politics

 During the mid-to-late twentieth century, Shelby County was competitive, voting for the Democratic candidate six times and the Republican candidate five times between 1952 and 1992.
-In the twenty-first century, the county has become reliably Democratic, due mainly to the influence of Memphis.
+In the twenty-first century, the county has become reliably Democratic, due mainly to the influence of Memphis and being majority African American.
 Barack Obama twice won the county with more than 60 percent of the vote.
-In 2016, the county was carried by the Democratic nominee Hillary Clinton, who won 62.0 percent of the vote to Donald Trump's 34.5 percent.
+In 2024, the county was carried by the Democratic nominee Kamala Harris, who won 61.8 percent of the vote to Donald Trump's 36.4 percent.

 Democratic strength is concentrated in Memphis itself, while the eastern suburbs are some of the most Republican areas in Tennessee and the South.
-In 2020, Joe Biden received 64.42% of the vote, which is the highest share for a Democrat since 1944.
+In 2020, Joe Biden received 64.42% of the vote, which has been the highest share for a Democrat since 1944.

 Education

 Higher education

 Shelby County is home to fourteen institutions of higher learning and satellite campuses of institutions whose main campus is in another county.

-Memphis is home to Baptist College of Health Sciences, Christian Brothers University, Embry–Riddle Aeronautical University, Worldwide (Memphis Campus), Harding School of Theology, LeMoyne–Owen College, Memphis College of Art, Memphis Theological Seminary, Rhodes College, Southern College of Optometry, Southwest Tennessee Community College, University of Tennessee Health Science Center, and the University of Memphis.
+Memphis is home to Baptist Health Sciences University, Christian Brothers University, Embry–Riddle Aeronautical University, Worldwide (Memphis Campus), Harding School of Theology, LeMoyne–Owen College, Memphis College of Art, Memphis Theological Seminary, Rhodes College, Southern College of Optometry, Southwest Tennessee Community College, University of Memphis, and the University of Tennessee Health Science Center.

 Cordova is home to Mid-America Baptist Theological Seminary.
 Germantown is home to a satellite campus of Union University.